Exploring Georgia's Natural History

 29/July/2021

-Here in Georgia the rare outcrops of the Eutaw Formation can be found between the Blufftown Formation and the Tuscaloosa Formations; the Blufftown is above it and the Tuscaloosa is below it.
-Juergen Reinhardt (1) and others reported in 1980 that it can be traced in outcrop from its type locality in western Alabama to east of Georgia’s Flint River.
+The Eutaw Formation occurs between the Blufftown Formation and the Tuscaloosa Formations; the Blufftown is above it and the Tuscaloosa is below it.
+Juergen Reinhardt (1) and others reported in 1980 that it can be traced in outcrop from its type locality in western Alabama to east of Georgia’s Flint River, well into Georgia.
 Reinhardt’s research dated the Eutaw to 83.6 to 86.3 million years old; this is the Santonian age of the Cretaceous Period.
 More recent research has focused the Eutaw to approximately 84 million years old.

 Georgia’s pterosaur, reported by David Schwimmer, came from the Eutaw Formation and remains one of its most famous and important fossils.
 That discovery is described in greater detail in Section 7A of this website.